geo-martino/musify/docs/howto.local.playlist.load-save.rst

 Load a playlist
 ---------------

-You can load a playlist as follows:
+You can load a playlist as per the blow code.

+If you already have some tracks loaded, and you want the playlist to only use those tracks instead of loading the tracks itself, you can pass these preloaded tracks to the playlist too.
+This will still load the playlist from the given file, but it will use the given track objects instead of loading and creating new ones.

 .. note::
    To be able to use the XAutoPF playlist type, you will need to have installed the ``musicbee`` optional dependencies.